MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enhanced-data-model.md

 1. Fill in the required information and select **Done**.

-You will be redirected to the Power pages home page, and the new site will appear in the **My sites** list.
+You'll be redirected to the Power pages home page, and the new site will appear in the **My sites** list.
 You can edit the site using Power Pages design studio when the site is ready.

 ## See list of new data model sites